njherrera/MicroAssessment/README.md

 Parsing expressions

-My first inclination is to do some sort of split to separate parts of the expression and/or checking to see if the expression contains "+", "-", "^", or "()".
+My first inclination is to do some sort of split to separate parts of the expression and/or checking to see if the expression contains "+", "-", "^", or "()", as well as cut out all the white spaces (this allows us to more cleanly work with the expression).
+The first step is cutting out all the white spaces, which calls for a fairly straightforward use of Java's replaceAll method.